 Private Allen P. Kemmerer was discharged by Special Order on 17 April 1864.
 The next day, Privates Jacob Stangala and Nathan Troxell were discharged on Surgeons’ Certificates.
 On 21 April, Private Phillip Hower died from Variola (smallpox) at the Union Army’s barracks hospital in New Orleans.

 Following what some historians have called a rout by Confederates at Pleasant Hill and others have labeled a technical victory for the Union or a draw for both sides, the 47th fell back to Grand Ecore, where the men resupplied and regrouped until 22 April.
-Retreating further to Alexandria, they and their fellow Union soldiers scored a clear victory against the Confederates at Cane Hill.
+They then continued their retreat toward Alexandria, Louisiana.

-On 23 April, the 47th and their fellow brigade members crossed the Cane River via Monett’s Ferry and, under the command of Lieutenant Colonel Joseph Bailey, helped to build a dam from 30 April through 10 May, to enable federal gunboats to easily traverse the Red River’s rapids.
+On 23 April, the 47th Pennsylvanians and their fellow brigade members engaged in the Battle of Cane River near Monett’s Ferry and, from 30 April through 10 May under the command of Lieutenant Colonel Joseph Bailey, helped to build a dam to enable federal gunboats to more easily move through the Red River’s fluctuating water levels.
 On 26 April, Private Henry T. Dennis was promoted to the rank of Corporal, and Corporal Martin H. Hackman became Sergeant Hackman.
 Private Constant Losch became Corporal Losch on 14 May.
 That same day, Private Jeremiah Strahley was discharged on a Surgeon’s Certificate.